 There are still few Soviet founded industrial enterprises in Karakul such as the Cascade of Thermal Power Plants, Factory Dostuk that produce toothbrushes and other mostly plastic consumer goods.
 More than 80% of the electricity in Kyrgyzstan is generated by hydroelectric power, the main share of which is in the Cascade of Toktogul Hydroelectric Power Plants.

 During the last 30 years, a lot of residents of Kara-köl have left the country, especially people of different ethnicities like Russian, Tatars and today more than 90% of the population of Kara-Kul are Kyrgyz.
 In 2018 there was an event gathering of fellow countrymen where the majority of people who moved to Russia and other countries as well as to the capital, came back to meet each other.

-Within the city there are two artificial lakes (Pionerskoe and Komsomolskoe) where locals go for swimming and have a picnic during summertime (The lakes don’t look very tempting for swimming as they have not been taken care of and are green from algae and submerged plants).
+Within the city, there are two artificial lakes (Pionerskoe and Komsomolskoe) where locals go swimming and have picnics during summertime (The lakes don’t look very tempting for swimming as they have not been taken care of and are green from algae and submerged plants).

 From Kara-köl You can visit the Toktogul reservoir which is one of the most popular leisure destinations within the locals.
 Another picturesque destination is the Kara-Suu lake which is an excellent place to enjoy nature and to relax without many people or tourists.
 Young people also visit the Kayindy river for picnics, which is located in the south part of Karakul town and further up the mountain valley.
 There is also a summer camp for kids that still operates during the summer holidays.